transformerlab/transformerlab-docs/nexus/why.md

 sidebar_position: 15
 ---

-# Why Transformer Lab Team Mode?
+# Why Transformer Lab for Teams

 Transformer Lab can be configured to run in one of two modes: